 - Amazon Marketing Services (AMS) is now called ‘Advertising Console’*

-- *This is Amazon’s official rebranding — in fact, AMS is now the collection of self-service, click-based solutions collectively known as Sponsored Ads and Stores.
+- * This is Amazon’s official rebranding — in fact, Amazon AMS is the collection of self-service, click-based solutions collectively known as Sponsored Ads and Stores.
 The ‘Advertising Console’ is simply the place in seller and vendor central where you can access these self-service solutions.

 - Headline Search Ads (HSA) are now ‘Sponsored Brands‘